alexbosworth/ln-service/README.md

 `incoming_peer` is not supported on LND 0.8.2 and below

+Specifying `max_paths` is not suppoorted on LND 0.9.2 and below

+Specifying `outgoing_channels` is not supported on LND 0.10.0 and below

     {
       [cltv_delta]: <Final CLTV Delta Number>
       destination: <Destination Public Key String>